coder40425/WEB-DEV-PROJECTS/JAVA-SCRIPT-PROJECTS/WEATHER-FORECAST-APP/README.md

 ## 📌 Note

-> Make sure to replace the API key in script.js with your own if needed.
+> Make sure to replace the API key in script.js with your own.

 ## ✨ Author